antonylu0826/Cundi/Development_Guide.md

 ---

-## Part 3: Shared Components Mechanism
+## Part 3: SDK Component Usage

-This section documents the reusable components available in the `cundiweb` project.
+This section documents the reusable components provided by `@cundi/xaf-refine-sdk`.

-<a id="sharedlist"></a>
+<a id="smartlist"></a>
-### 1. SharedList (Main Lists)
+### 1. SmartList (Main Lists)

-`SharedList` is a reusable wrapper around the Ant Design `Table` and Refine's `useTable` hook.
+`SmartList` is a reusable wrapper around the Ant Design `Table` and Refine's `useTable` hook.
 It provides standardized features like search, refresh, and unified column visibility management.

 #### Features
 1.  **Unified Search**: Provides a search input that filters data based on specified fields.
 Clearing input reloads all data.